Updated Published

 Widening Support

-CAM Assist is not compatible with every type of milling or every type of part — yet.
-The company went into its beta test phase last year with three-axis roughing, finishing, holemaking and deburring support, and even then, the program saved users an average of 68 minutes of programming per part.
-CloudNC’s optimizations have only enhanced its effectiveness, especially with recent expansion of support into 3+2-axis machining and a new feature for providing cutting parameter recommendations.
+CAM Assist is not compatible with every type of milling or every type of part, although one of Saville’s goals is to continuing expanding support for new kinds of parts and operations.
+The company went into its beta test phase in late 2023 with three-axis roughing, finishing, holemaking and deburring support, and Saville says that the software saved users an average of 68 minutes of programming per part.
+Since then, CloudNC’s optimizations have enhanced its effectiveness, especially with expansion of support into 3+2-axis machining and a feature for providing cutting parameter recommendations.

-Supporting 3+2-axis machining was a massive undertaking, Saville says, because the ability to alter the approach direction adds so many tool path options that it can overwhelm the computer.
-CloudNC’s software engineers needed to optimize how the solver constrained potential solutions, helping it discard options that would end in failure or cause undue trouble during machining (such as using tools of the wrong size).
-Percentage-wise, the results are similar to what CAM Assist can accomplish for three-axis machining — that is, it still produces programs about 80% of the way to a final program — but 3+2-axis programming saves more time in practice due to the ability to program multiple surfaces of a part at once rather than needing to specify the approach direction and orientation for each flat surface.
-What’s more, Saville says supporting this type of milling expands the system’s compatibility to about two-thirds of CNC milling work.
+Supporting 3+2-axis machining was a difficult undertaking, Saville says.
+The company’s software engineers found that the ability to alter the approach direction adds so many tool path options that it can overwhelm the computer.
+As such, the team needed to optimize how the algorithm constrained potential solutions, helping it discard options that would end in failure or cause trouble during machining (such as using tools of the wrong size).
+Percentage-wise, Saville says the results are similar to what CAM Assist can accomplish for three-axis machining — that is, it still produces programs about 80% of the way to a final program — but 3+2-axis programming saves more time in practice due to the ability to program multiple surfaces of a part at once rather than needing to specify the approach direction and orientation for each flat surface.
+Saville says supporting this type of milling expands the system’s compatibility to about two-thirds of CNC milling work.

 Fieldwork

-Though CAM Assist only officially launched in late 2023, with major new features releasing every few months, its early adopters have high praise for it.
-Total Manufacturing Solutions, an Ocala, Florida-based job shop producing small-batch production runs of parts for industries including the defense, aerospace and aftermarket automotive markets, has seen a seismic shift in its process since adopting the software in late October 2023.
+Though CAM Assist only officially launched in late 2023, with major new features releasing every few months, some of its early adopters give it high praise.
+Total Manufacturing Solutions, an Ocala, Florida-based job shop producing small-batch production runs of parts for customers in the defense, aerospace and aftermarket automotive markets, is one of them.

 Even as a small shop with multiple people working on part programs, programming was always a bottleneck for the facility, says Chris Battelene, president of Total Manufacturing Solutions.
 Its CAM software’s standard templates and feature recognition only went so far in automating programming, especially with the wide variety of parts the shop makes.
-CAM Assist went much further, even with the required optimization for each program, with the only real friction stemming from a need to input tool speeds and feeds into the software — which Battelene believes will mostly fade away with the introduction of CloudNC’s cutting parameters module.
+After adopting CAM Assist in late October 2023, Battelene realized that the software went much further.

-Chris Battelene, engineering lead at Total Manufacturing Solutions, says that the biggest hurdle with implementing CAM Assist or other technology like it is getting people on the shop floor to trust it.
+Chris Battelene, president of Total Manufacturing Solutions, says that the biggest hurdle with implementing CAM Assist or technology like it is getting people on the shop floor to trust it.
 Despite initial worries, the ability to check and easily adjust portions of the program in CAM Assist ultimately helped win over the facility’s operators.
 Image courtesy of Total Manufacturing Solutions

-Battelene says the move toward using CAM Assist’s speed and feed calculations will standardize a lot of the cutting parameters around the shop, as tool speeds and feeds previously relied on tribal knowledge and manual inputs into its CAM software.
-His shop has also experienced the benefits for inexperienced coders that Saville discussed.
+He has also used the software as a way to upskill machinists who lack experience with part programming, using the generated programs to model common tool paths — even as the programs still leave room for optimization.
 Battelene says that CAM Assist “helps bridge that gap in the learning curve and gets a guy that has limited experience in programming to generate his own programs relatively quickly,” with most operations organized into subfolders for simple parsing.

 The Future of CAM Assist

-CAM Assist is still in its early days, but Saville and his team are actively releasing new features and expanding CAM Assist’s capabilities.
-After updating the software with 3+2 machining support and the cutting parameters module, further 2024 update plans include inspection and verification tool paths, as well as a feature to help with estimation.
+CAM Assist is still in its early days, but Saville and his team are releasing new features and expanding CAM Assist’s capabilities.
+After updating the software with 3+2 machining support and the cutting parameters module, future update plans include inspection and verification tool paths, as well as a quoting assistance feature.
 Saville hopes that the software will be able to shorten the entire process of designing and preparing a part, turning “a process that could have taken two days into potentially as little as an hour of work.”
-The CloudNC team also plans to expand the availability of the program from its status as an Autodesk Fusion plugin, with Mastercam and Siemens NX support planned around the middle of 2024.

 Related Content